Friday August 4, 2017

 Despite there being hundreds of articles, sanity testing has always remained as a misunderstood topic in software testing.
 To be honest, the confusing terminologies have contributed largely to the misunderstanding.
 Here, let us make the concept of sanity testing clear for you.

 Sanity Testing refers to tests that determine whether it is feasible and sensible to proceed with the software testing process.
 It is mostly done to check the health of the application that has been built, which basically is your first step.

 The tests are performed when some changes are made to the code to ensure proper working of every functionality of the program.
-Therefore, this types of software testing normally remains undocumented and unscripted since the objective of the system is to check the new functionality and to ensure that the bug has been fixed.
+Therefore, these types of software testing normally remain undocumented and unscripted since the objective of the system is to check the new functionality and to ensure that the bug has been fixed.

 How to do sanity testing?